sakshirathoree/microservices-k8s/assignment.md

  - They ensure a specified number of replicas are running and provide updates and rollbacks for application changes.

 ## Step 1: Creating a Deployment Manifest File of the Flask App
+You can view the `taskmaster.yml` file present in GitHub or copy the YAML from here, create a file and then apply it.
 ```
 apiVersion: apps/v1
 kind: Deployment